la2050/archive/_organizations/california-aquatic-therapy-wellness-center-dba-pools-of-hope.md

       https://challenge.la2050.org/entry/pools-of-hope-provides-an-after-school-swim-achieve-homework-assistance-lab-for-at-risk-youth
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      Pools of Hope is a warm-water facility promoting whole life wellness in our community through aquatic programs for low-income individuals of varying abilities and of all ages.
 title: California Aquatic Therapy & Wellness Center (DBA Pools of Hope)
-uri: /organizations/california-aquatic-therapy-wellness-center-dba-pools-of-hope/
 extrapolated_project_ids:
   - '6102025'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    Pools of Hope provides an after-school Swim & Achieve Homework Assistance Lab for at-risk youth.
-project_titles:
-  - >-
-    Pools of Hope provides an after-school Swim & Achieve Homework Assistance Lab for at-risk youth.
-project_titles_from_project_ids:
   - >-
     Pools of Hope provides an after-school Swim & Achieve Homework Assistance Lab for at-risk youth.